Mamxlam/RAE_Forecasting/README.md

 Data Available on RAE Permits page: https://www.rae.gr/ape/adeiodotisi-2/adeies-ape/

+### Prerequisites
+- You need to have an active conda installation.
+For installation steps please refer here: https://conda.io/projects/conda/en/latest/user-guide/install/index.html
-To use the exact develpoment environment in conda you can execute the following in the root directory of the project. <br>
-conda env create -f environment.yml (you can also use -n <name> to define an env name)
+- To use the exact develpoment environment in conda you can execute the following in the root directory of the project: <code>conda env create -f environment.yml</code> (you can also use -n <name> to define an env name)